sailfishos-chum/qt5/README.md

 %{?opt_qt5_default_filter}
 ```

-at the end of the SPEC header, before the package name.
+at the end of the SPEC header, before the package requirements.
 If there are
 other `__requires_exclude_from`, `__provides_exclude_from`,
 `__requires_exclude` and `__provides_exclude` defined in SPEC, those
 have to be defined before `opt_qt5_default_filter`.